rbarris/genx/README.md

 Return to shell and verify you are set to the 'genxdemos' working directory, then run genx as shown below.

+    (Zedboard)
-    genx.rb --xprfile ./starter_zb/starter_zb.xpr starter.v
+    genx.rb --define BOARD_ZB --xprfile ./starter_zb/starter_zb.xpr starter.v

-a script is included in the demo directory "do_starter_gen.sh" which can do this more conveniently)

 The arguments inform 'genx' where the target Vivado project is located, and the name of the source file to scan, which contains the job code specific to the project.
+Also, the --define argument allows us to pass in a symbol to be defined and become visible to the Verilog sources as well as C code in the SDK.

+Scripts for each Vivado project / board-target are included which can do this more conveniently: ksd_gen.sh, ksdb_gen.sh, and zb_gen.sh; each one sets the appropriate define for the targeted board.

 After 'genx' runs, a number of files should have been generated in the 'gen' directory inside 'starter_zb'.
 The 'gen' directory will be created if it doesn't already exist.
 These include